a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

 Awasthi, A., Ahmad, S., Le, B. and Nguyen, H., 2024, May.
 Decoding Radiologists’ Intentions: A Novel System for Accurate Region Identification in Chest X-Ray Image Analysis.
 In 2024 IEEE International Symposium on Biomedical Imaging (ISBI) (pp. 1-5).
 IEEE.

+Yang, A., Nagrani, A., Seo, P.H., Miech, A., Pont-Tuset, J., Laptev, I., Sivic, J. and Schmid, C., 2023.
+Vid2seq: Large-scale pretraining of a visual language model for dense video captioning.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 10714-10726).